antrinh177/MobileLab1/project-structure.md

-# Project Structure for MyFirstApp
+# Project Structure for EnvironmentTest

 This document describes the folder and file structure of the EnvironmentTest React Native project.

-FirstApp/
+EnvironmentTest/
 ├── android/ # Android-specific files
 ├── ios/ # iOS-specific files
 ├── node_modules/ # Dependencies